mbodiai/mbpy/README.md

 ## License

-`pyproject-pip` is distributed under the terms of the [apache-2.0](https://spdx.org/licenses/apache-2.0.html) license.
+`mbpy` is distributed under the terms of the [apache-2.0](https://spdx.org/licenses/apache-2.0.html) license.